Direct Access for Conjunctive Queries with Negations: From join queries to s

 Now let $a$ be an atom that is in the $x$-component of $\simp[\tau]$.
 Let \(y\) be a variable in \(a\) such that there is an \(x\)-path to $y$ in $\simp[\tau]$.
 We call this path \(p\).
 We first show that \(p\) is also in \(K'\).
 Since $\simp[\tau] \subseteq \simp[\tau']$, \(p\) is also an \(x\)-path to \(y\) of $\simp[\tau']$.
 As \(x\) is occurring in \(K\) and \(K\subseteq K'\), \(x\) occurs in some atom of \(K'\).
 Moreover, as \(K'\) is the \(x'\)-component of \(\simp[\tau']\), there is an \(x'\)-path to \(x\), call it \(p'\), in \(K'\).
 Since \(K' \subseteq \simp[\tau']\), \(p'\) is also an \(x'\)-path to \(x\) in \(\simp[\tau']\).
 The path \(p'p\) obtained by concatenating the \(p'\) and \(p\) in \(\simp[\tau']\) is an \(x'\)-path to \(y\) in \(\simp[\tau']\).
 Since \(K'\) is the \(x'\)-component of \(\simp[\tau']\), \(p'p\) is in \(K'\) and hence \(p\) is in \(K'\).
 We now show that \(p\) is in \(K\).
 By definition, \(K\) is the \(\sigma''\)-connected component of $\simp[\sigma''][K']$ that contains \(x\).
 In particular, it contains every path from \(x\) to other variables in \(K'\) that does not pass through \(x'\).
 As \(p\) is an \(x\)-path to \(y\), it cannot pass through \(x'\) (since \(x\prec x'\)) and is thus in \(K'\).
 This finally shows that \(a\) is in \(K\) and concludes the proof.

 \end{proof}

 The following lemma establishes a connection between $x$-components and the structure of the underlying hypergraph.
-In essence, it allows us to bound the number of atoms needed to cover $X_{\succ x}$ in an $x$-component using the signed hyperorder width.
+In essence, it allows us to bound the number of atoms needed to cover $X_{\succ x}$ in an $x$-component using the signed hyperorder width. \cref{fig:neighbors} illustrates the lemma and give an idea of the proof.